DerekZhang0000/DerekZhang0000/README.md

 I am most comfortable with programming in Python and C++, but I have experience with many other languages such as JavaScript, Go, and SQL.
 My goal is to continue to expand my knowledge and skills in the field and I am planning on pursuing a Master's in Computer Science with a specialization in artificial intelligence or machine learning in the future.
 I am excited to see where this journey takes me and I look forward to the opportunities that lie ahead.</p>

 ## What I'm doing
-- React / Rust personal website
+- React personal website
 - Research Assisting
+- Research
-- Secret Project
+- Rust stuff

 ## me.json